Sefanos/RememberRick/README.md

 ### Deployment

 I have learned how to deploy the React application to a hosting service, making it accessible to users worldwide.
-This involves configuring the build process, optimizing assets, and ensuring a smooth deployment workflow.
+This involves configuring the build process.